mlromramse/JavaQA/README.md

 Examples:
 http://jquery.pupunzi.com/

-If you want a customized version of this Q&A, both for design and behavior, just contact me on Twitter: http://twitter.com/ppolsinelli
+If you want a customized version of this Q&A, both for design and behavior, just contact me (Pietro Polsinelli) on Twitter: http://twitter.com/ppolsinelli

 #Setup
 This is a standard Java web app running on Tomcat6+, JDK6+ and MySQL.